astroumd/lmtoy/docs/source/glossary.rst

       **resolution/pixel** and a different name for resolution alltogether.

+    roach board
+      The SLR has four (4) roach boards, each of which writes a separate file with its own internal clock that later needs to be sync'd.
+In a future expansion we get 8 boards (2 pols, 2 IFs) , capable of writing 8 files.  ``Rumor``:  for the 1mmRx configuration can be done on one board, hence one file (new IF switching system).

     RSR
       (Redshift-Search-Receiver): The single **pixel**
       receiver operating between 70 and 110 GHz in 6 separate bands of